how do i apply to camp?

-- Immediately, complete the online heath profile and the Medical Sign-Off form (for patients only)
+- Immediately, complete the online health profile and the Medical Sign-Off form (for patients only)

 After the application deadline has passed, await confirmation from the camp director about acceptance

 how many siblings can apply?

 Each family is allowed to register two children (one patient/survivor and one sibling, or two siblings), allowing us to serve as many families as possible.
 All other siblings will be subject to a waitlist.
 If, after the application deadline has passed and camper acceptance notifications have gone out, there remains room for additional siblings we will notify families of potential openings.

 Bereaved siblings are encouraged and welcome to apply.